f5devcentral/f5-velos-training/docs/monitoring_velos.rst

     19     2021-02-06 18:21:58.312127 -  Openshift cluster is NOT ready.
     20     2021-02-06 18:22:19.060573 -  Openshift cluster is ready.

-Monitoring System Controller Haelth via webUI
+Monitoring System Controller Health via webUI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the webUI a high-level status of the system controller HA state, and the ability to force a failover can be done from the **System Settings -> Controller Management** screen.
 Here you can see system controller 1 & 2 status, and role.
 You can optionally configure the type of failover with either auto (recommended) or Preferred node.
 You can also force a failover from one system controller to the other and perform controller software upgrades.